-The Local Coordinator is not a case worker and will be providing information about services that may work individually with families.
+The Local Coordinator is not a case worker and can signpost and provide information about services that may work individually with families.

 Information on SEND and SEND processes can be found throughout this website.

 To find out how Hackney has developed it's Local Offer and involved parents so far you can read the annual reports available in the download section of this page.